 Associate Professor of Economics

-Dr. Onel's research and teaching programs focus on the areas of agricultural demand analysis; farm labor and rural well-being; and econometrics.
+Dr. Onel's research and teaching programs focus on the areas of price and demand analyses in agribusiness; agricultural labor and rural well-being; and applied econometrics.

-Dr. Onel's research in agricultural demand analysis contributes to the understanding of how market frictions and economic policies affect demand for agricultural commodities and inputs.
-Her second area of research explores immigration trends affecting farm labor availability and rural well-being to inform policy and stakeholder decision-making.
+Dr. Onel's research in agricultural economics and agribusiness contribute to the understanding of how market frictions and economic policies affect price of and demand for agricultural commodities and inputs.
+Her second area of research explores immigration trends and policy affecting labor availability and rural well-being to inform policy and stakeholder decision-making.

-Dr. Onel has led and taken part in interdisciplinary research projects with experts ranging across disciplines to develop solutions for Florida's agricultural sector.
-She was recognized nationally in 2018 with the 'Interdisciplinary Research Leaders Award' for her interdisciplinary approach to research on the health and well-being of Florida's farm communities.
+She has led and taken part in interdisciplinary research projects with experts ranging across disciplines to develop solutions for the US agricultural sector.
+Dr. Onel was recognized nationally with the 'Interdisciplinary Research Leaders Award' for her interdisciplinary approach to applied economics research on the well-being of rural farm communities.